theotherphil/imagecli/README.md

 ```

 This may not be what you wanted!
 If you want to apply the `gaussian` operation to both of the two
 images in the stack you have two options.
-The verbose option uses the `SWAP` stack operator to
+The verbose option uses the `SWAP` stack operation to
 manually swap the order of the two elements in the stack. `SWAP` is an alias for `ROT 2`, where the
-`ROT` operator rotates the positions of the top `n` elements of the stack - the top element moves
+`ROT` operation rotates the positions of the top `n` elements of the stack - the top element moves
 `n` positions down the stack and the other the other top elements on the stack move up one.

 ```